cassiozen/mithryn-ttrpg/setting.md

 ### Lost History

 Much of what you see around you doesn’t add up.
-Your journey is as much about uncovering the forgotten truthas it is about deciding what should come next.
+Your journey is as much about uncovering the forgotten truth as it is about deciding what should come next.

 ### Control and Freedom

-This is a land where silence has been enforced for generations, but where people still find ways to resist — through quiet defiance, whispered stories, or simply surviving.
+This is a land where history was erased and silence has been enforced for generations, but where people still find ways to resist — through quiet defiance, whispered stories, or simply surviving.
 You’ll face questions about power: who holds it, how it is maintained, and what happens when it begins to slip.

 ### Awakening